aywengo/httpbin-k8s-deployment/README.md

 ## Breakdown:
 ### Sclability
 TODO:
-[ ] Kubernetes deployemnts vs SteafulSet (or anything else) [x] define resources limits and requests: CPU and memory [ ] check if there is no shared state or other impediments for horizontal scaling [ ] investigate if Horizontal Pod Autoscaler (HPA) is needed
+[x] Kubernetes deployemnts vs SteafulSet (or anything else) [x] define resources limits and requests: CPU and memory [x] deside topologySpreadConstraints or podAntiAffinity [x] check if there is no shared state or other impediments for horizontal scaling [ ] investigate if Horizontal Pod Autoscaler (HPA) is needed

 ### Security
 TODO:
 [ ] scan with Trivy
 [ ] check Dockerfile
-[ ] define securityContext
+[x] define securityContext
 [ ] investigate if Network Policy is needed

 ### Platform